jenniferslagt/web-design-1920/README.md

 <details>
   <summary><b> 4.
 Add nonsense </b></summary>
 <br>
 You can add nonsense to make something more interesting and more fun.
 Think about the monotone voice of a screenreader.
 It's actually very silly, isn't it?
-I added some things that can make it more fun:
+I added some things that can make it more fun: <br>
-* On the home page there's big smiley waving at Larissa to greet her.
+* On the home page there's big smiley waving at Larissa to greet her. <br>
 * If Larissa "tabs" through the smiley, it saids: "Happy smiley which is greeting you with a wave."
-(Gelukkige smiley die je zwaaiend begroet).
+(Gelukkige smiley die je zwaaiend begroet). <br>
 * I changed the style of the scrollbar and added a bicycle, which cycles over the edge of the screen!

 </details>